 Another convenient way of taking adaptogens is in capsule form.

-Similar to Herb Pharm, Gaia follows clean farming practices (which means no additional hormone disruptors enter your body).
+Similar to Herb Pharm, Gaia follows clean farming practices (which means less worry about additional hormone disruptors entering your body).

-In addition, the herbs are delivered in a liquid capsule which is easier for your body to absorb (compared to hard capsules).
+In addition, the herbs are delivered in a liquid capsule which is easier for your body to absorb.

-The benefit of using an adaptogenic powder is that you can blend them into hormone balancing smoothies, soups and even desserts!
+The benefit of using an adaptogenic powder is that you can blend it into hormone balancing smoothies, soups and even desserts!

 Just be mindful of the fact that adaptogens tend to have strong flavors that can be difficult to mask.